-NOTE: If you’re a Sovereign Man: Confidential member, you can look forward to a detailed SMC Alert on the actual birthing experience in these countries this coming Friday.
+NOTE: If you’re a Sovereign Confidential member, you can look forward to a detailed Sovereign Confidential Alert on the actual birthing experience in these countries this coming Friday.
 The Alert contains details regarding hospitals, medical care, the application process, the cost, and much more…

 Additional considerations when choosing a country for second residency and citizenship